qlik-oss/core-website/docs/docs/tutorials/orchestration.md

 The Qlik Core stack is specified in the [docker-compose.yml](https://github.com/qlik-ea/core-orchestration/blob/master/docker-swarm/docker-compose.yml) file.
-The stack consists of one Qlik Associative Engine, one Mira discovery service, and one License Service.
+The stack consists of one Qlik Associative Engine, one Mira discovery service, and one Licenses service.

 #### Placement constraints